-As you can see from the list in the next section, there have been 46 U.S. American Presidents to date.
+As you can see from the list in the next section, there have been 46 U.S. American presidents.
 American presidents are elected to a term of four years and may serve a maximum of two terms (a total of eight years).

-However, some U.S. American presidents on the list served for a longer period before the term limitation was put into effect.
+However, some U.S. American presidents on the list served a more extended period before the term limitation was implemented.
 Also, some of the Presidents on the list only served a year or two of their term due to death in office.

 List of Presidents

 Following is a list of Presidents of the United States of America.
 The following is a list of all United States Presidents’ names in order of service.
 The list shows the President’s name, the years they served in office, and the presidential party they belonged to.

 |1||George Washington||1789 – 1797|

 |4||James Madison||1809 – 1817||Democratic-Republican|

 |5||James Monroe||1817 – 1825||Democratic-Republican|